oskardudycz/event-driven.io/content/posts/2023-10-15--internal_external_events/index.pl.md

 That can work for some time, especially if we're good colleagues.
 But sooner or later, we'll get the feedback:

-> "That's great that you exposed me to the event, but it only contains information on when the shopping cart was confirmed.
+> _"That's great that you exposed me to the event, but it only contains information on when the shopping cart was confirmed.
 I need to know the client and the total amount of all products.
-Could you add that information to the event?
+Could you add that information to the event?"_

 After hearing that, we may agree and extend event data or say that we already publish information about the client and products in the earlier events.
 We may say: